 We have entered into certain employment-related agreements with our executive officers that, among other things, provide for compensatory and certain change in control benefits.
-For a description of these agreements and arrangements, see the section titled "Executive and Director Compensation-Employment Arrangements."
+For a description of these agreements and arrangements, see the section titled "Executive and Director Compensation - Employment Arrangements."
 We have also entered into agreements with our non-employee directors that provide for compensatory benefits.
-For a description of these agreements, see the section titled "Executive and Director Compensation of these agreements, see the section titled "Executive and Director Compensation-Non-Employee Director Compensation."
+For a description of these agreements, see the section titled "Executive and Director Compensation - Non-Employee Director Compensation."